Nervous Breakdown (EP): Recording

 The recording was financed by Greg Ginn with proceeds he had earned from his mail-order ham radio electronics business, Solid State Tuners (SST).
 Through Spot, then an apprentice engineer whom Ginn had already known from living in Hermosa Beach, California, the band found Media Art, a studio that had recently completed construction.

 The recording was originally supposed to be released by Bomp!
 Records, but the band felt that the label was taking too long to put the record out.
 Eventually, the band took the master rights back, and Ginn put some more earnings from his ham radio business, located a pressing plant in the phone book, and co-founded SST Records with Black Flag bassist Chuck Dukowski, borrowing the label's name from his business.

 It is commonly misconstrued that Spot was the producer and engineer of Nervous Breakdown.
 In his sleeve notes for the 1982 outtakes anthology Everything Went Black, Spot pointed out that as an apprentice engineer, his involvement in the sessions was limited to setting up microphones during the tracking sessions and doing rough mixes for the band to hear.

 The initial pressing of Nervous Breakdown was 2,000 copies.
 Black Flag were able to use the record as "a badge of legitimacy" (according to Dukowski) to begin getting live gigs in the Los Angeles area.

 Four other songs were completed during the recording: "Gimmie Gimmie Gimmie", "I Don't Care", "White Minority" and "No Values" which were later released as part of the Everything Went Black compilation album.

 Release history

 The EP is still in print both in its original form (a 7" vinyl EP), as a 5" CD single, and as part of the anthology The First Four Years.
 It was also available at times as a 3" CD single, a 10" colored vinyl EP, and as part of the various artists compilation of SST singles, The 7 Inch Wonders of the World.

-Legacy

-The EP introduced future lead singer Henry Rollins to the band.

-The song "Fix Me" was featured in the 17th episode of the first season of Young Sheldon.
+Reception

+In Our Band Could Be Your Life, Michael Azerrad said, "It could well be their best recording; it was definitely the one by which everything after it would be measured.
+With music and lyrics by Ginn, the record is rude, scuzzy, and totally exhilarating.
+With his sardonic, Johnny Rottenesque delivery, Morris inflates the torment of teen angst into full-blown insanity."